 Unit 3 and 4 (part B) - 2-hour exam requiring essay responses to questions relating to a pre-released case study and unit content.
-Case studies are released 6 weeks before the exam Pass threshold is 40%, graded at A\-E. 1 resit permitted for each component.
-Full UCAS points awarded
+Case studies are released 6 weeks before the exam

+The pass threshold is 40%, graded at A-E. This course allows students to resit each component once if required and carries the full UCAS points equivalent for A Level courses.